bantiitnab/wiki-timeline/README.md

 Install the requirements from requirement.txt

 ## Testing
-1.)
-Test flask app in browser and try it. or
+1. Test flask app in browser and try it. or
-2.)
-Test from command line using
+2. Test from command line using
-`
-python timeline.py gst --lines 10 --spacy False
+`python timeline.py gst --lines 10 --spacy False
 `